About

 Depends on your preference.

-Meat chunks – If you use meat chunks, you need to start with smaller pieces of meat, so that you can actually stuff the bread with the meat.
-So it can be a little tedious to cut the meat into smaller chunks, and because they are chunk, it’ll be a bit harder to add more filling inside the buns too.
+• Meat chunks – If you use meat chunks, you need to start with smaller pieces of meat, so that you can actually stuff the bread with the meat.
+So it can be a little tedious to cut the meat into smaller chunks, and because they are chunks, it’ll be harder to add more filling inside the buns too.
 However, this is what I prefer, because I like the texture of soft, meaty pieces of the beef filling inside these curried beef buns.
 It’s more satisfying than ground meat.

-Ground meat – This is the easier option because the meat is already ground and you don’t spend time cutting the meat.
+• Ground meat – This is the easier option because the meat is already ground and you don’t spend time cutting the meat.
 You can also add more filling.
 Just make sure to buy LEAN ground meat so that you don’t end up with a lot of fatty oil when you cook the meat filling.

 Stretch the dough over the filling and pinch to seal.
 First seal it in the middle like pictured.
 Then the opposite edges.